Property Appreciation Calculator India (2026) – Forecast Future Worth

 The "Under-Construction" Trap

 Buying under-construction property offers lower entry prices but higher risk.
-Ensure the RERA approval is valid.
+Ensure RERA compliance.
 Appreciation only becomes "Real Wealth" once the project is habitable and liquid.

 Risk: Execution Risk